2021 Eco Limited Mod Rules

 If protested driver is found legal, protest monies will be issued to protested driver less fees.

-If protested driver is found illegal, protest monies will be returned to protesting driver less fees and penalties will apply.
+If protested driver if found illegal, protest monies will be returned to protesting driver less fees and penalties will apply.

 Violations – First offense, Loss of points and winnings for current night.
 Second offense loss of points year to date and suspension up to four weeks in which decision will be made by track director.

-Any top four finishing driver may have their carburetor claimed by another driver finishing on the lead lap behind them for a fee of $250.00 or swap.
+Any top four finishing driver may have their carburetor, and or shocks claimed by another driver finishing on the lead lap behind them for a fee of $250.00 or swap for carburetor and $50.00 per shock may claim 1 or all 4 shocks.
 Claimed driver has decision for cash or swap.
-Claiming driver must have competed for the prior two weeks of competition at SOS without disqualification.
-Claim must be submitted before leaving the race surface to an SOS official.
+Claiming driver must have competed for the prior 2 weeks of completion with disqualification.
+Claim must be submitted within 5 minutes of completing main race to an authorized track official.
 Claimed driver is responsible for removing own components and must not leave the tech area until claim is complete.
-Drivers may be claimed a total of three times per season.
+Drivers may be claimed a total of 3 times per season.
 If claim is denied penalty will be loss of points year to date and loss of current night winnings and will not be able to claim the remainder of the season.
-SOS has the right to claim after the third claim has been met.
+The track has the right to claim after the 3 claim has been met.

-Claiming drivers will not be eligible to claim again for a minimum of two weeks and must compete a minimum of two consecutive events at SOS in class claiming, and achieving a top four finish in an “A” Feature main event.
+Claiming drivers will not be eligible to claim again for a minimum of 2 weeks and must compete a minimum of 2 consecutive events at the track in class claiming, and achieving a top four finish in a “A” feature main event.